 Page layout goes hand in hand with localisation, since certain document characteristics will vary from one culture to another.
-While some oriental languages are read from left to right, Japanese, Arabic and others are the opposite, which means that the position of the text and images must be reversed.
+While some Occident languages are read from left to right, Japanese, Arabic and others are the opposite, which means that the position of the text and images must be reversed.
 Photos, symbols or colours which can be misinterpreted by the readers due to cultural differences should be replaced by others.
 Just as translation services entails much more than simply replacing words, page layout plays a critical role in such work.

 Translate from any file format

 From business documents in Microsoft Office formats, to promotional materials using Adobe InDesign or other page layout programmes, to HTML content for websites and mobile devices, Cultures Connection has the necessary versatility to translate your content from a wide variety of file formats.
 If you have a document that’s hard to translate, we’re here to help!

 - .doc, .docx, .dot, .dotx, .docm, .dotm, .rtf, .ppt, .pptx, .pot, .potx, .pptm, .potm, .xls, .xlsx, .xlt, .xltx, .xlsm, .xltm, Google Docs, Sheets, Slides, .htm, .html, .idml (.indd), .icml, .mif (version 8 and above only), .psd, .svg, .ttx (pre-segmented),